InfamousFreak/TDOC-SpaceWars/README.md

 ## **Introduction**

-The **Space Shooter Blockchain Project** is an innovative fusion of gaming and blockchain technology.
+The **SpaceWars** is an innovative fusion of gaming and blockchain technology.
 It allows users to engage in a thrilling space shooter game while leveraging the benefits of decentralized NFT ownership.

 ### **Key Features**
 1. **Space Shooter Game**